apoorvnandan/chatgpt-ui/README.md

-Tiny chat gpt UI because the official one keeps going every once in a while.
+Tiny chat gpt UI because the official one keeps getting stuck every once in a while.

 - Add your OPENAI KEY
 - Chat